• Skip to Content

 Forensic and Fraud Examination

-• Develop an analytical skill set including the utilization of electronic techniques and data mining software used to assist forensic professionals and fraud examiners in developing litigation.
+• Students will demonstrate expertise in using electronic techniques and data-mining software used to assist forensic professionals and fraud examiners in developing litigation.

 • Accountancy